swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **After the workshop, the host will**
 * Collect workshop attendance
 * Send attendance and any other feedback to the Carpentries Workshop Administration Team
-* Pay the workshop fee (only for centrally organized workshops)
+* Pay the workshop fee (only for centrally organised workshops)
 * Reimburse the instructors

 #### Billing Guidelines
 Payment for workshops is generally due 30 days after the invoice is issued.

-Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organization to whom the overdue invoice was issued until the payment process is addressed.
+Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organisation to whom the overdue invoice was issued until the payment process is addressed.

 #### Instructor Checklist